-The Social and Cultural Analysis program offers a concentration in Latin American Studies, providing a greater understanding of the intersection of Latin American and American cultures, politics, and business.
-With a focus on the literature, film, history and culture of Latin Americans living in the U.S., our graduates become vital assets in civil rights organizations, NGOs, and in the political and corporate sectors.
+The Social and Cultural Analysis degree offers a concentration in Latin American Studies, providing a greater understanding of the intersection of Latin American and American cultures, politics, and business.

 The BA in social and cultural analysis with a concentration in Latin American studies provides a broad and vibrant framework for studying the diverse societies of Latin America, including diasporic communities, and it presents rich opportunities for cross-cultural study.
 The program is designed to provide a transdisciplinary approach to the literature, film, history, politics and culture of both Latin America and Latinas and Latinos living in the United States.